jackgoffinet/poe-vae/README.md

 #### TO DO

 12. Validation set for early stopping
-15. Double check DReG gradients
 16. Implement STL gradients?
-20. Student experts
+20. Student experts?
 21. Compare network architectures w/ other papers
 22. partial-VAE implementation
 25. Add a documentation markdown file
 28. Implement jackknife variational inference?
-29. Implement vMF/vMF KL-divergence
-30. AR-ELBO: EBM and vMF models
+30. AR-ELBO for vMF
 31. Double check unstructured recognition models work
-33. Mode collapse issues
-34. MnistHalves plots are jumbled
 35. Is there an easy way for Encoder and DecoderModalityEmbeddings to share parameters?
+36. Test vMF KL divergence
+37. Why is MVAE performing poorly?